spaced-out-thoughts-dev-foundation/digicus/TECHNICAL_ARCHITECTURE.md

 Generally described as “scratch for smart contracts”, Digicus (hybrid Soroban) is a compiler which functions as an abstraction layer on top of existing Soroban tooling.
 Digicus allows users to create smart contracts by piecing together blocks (much like Legos) as well as visualize existing smart contracts.

+***

 ## Digicus Programming Language

-Heavily influenced by [Scratch](https://scratch.mit.edu/), Digicus is a net new, block-based, visual programming language consisting of a predefined set *blocks* which users piece together to define Soroban smart contracts.
+Heavily influenced by [Scratch](https://scratch.mit.edu/), Digicus is a net new, block-based, visual programming language consisting of a predefined set of *blocks* which users piece together to define Soroban smart contracts.

 ### Compiler